 When county inspector Race Ericson threatens a court summons if the hoard isn’t massively reduced in a hurry, Elinor faces a dilemma.
 Surrender to her mother’s insistence that she do nothing, obey her bossy elder sister’s edict that she sort carefully through every single pile (her sister conned her into taking on the job), or satisfy Race’s demand that she ruthlessly clear out the junk?

 Elinor has never been shy with attractive men.
 Satisfying Race would be a pleasure.
 But when family secrets come to light and surprises turn up on her doorstep, Elinor’s task gets very complicated, forcing her to reevaluate long-held beliefs about her family—and her own life choices.

 Cleaning Her House is a warm, stand-alone women’s fiction novel featuring a rich variety of characters, a romance with a hint of steam, family secrets, and a ton of clutter.
 There’s a happy ending, too.
 (Maybe not for the clutter.)

-Available now at online bookstores in ebook and print.
+These links will take you directly to Cleaning Her House at online bookstores in ebook and print.
 Click your favorite below: